-To tune our model's hyperparameter, we chose to perform a two step grid search.
-First, we search in a coarse scale of hyperparameters: learning rate $\in \{1e-4, 2e-4, 3e-4\}$, batch size $\in \{64, 128, 256\}$, $K \in \{40,50,60,70\}$, $\lambda \in \{10,40,70\}$, $c \in \{0.1, 0.3, 0.5, 0.7\}$.
-From the result of our first grid search, we reduce the range of our search space and perform a second grid search over the reduced space.
-During the second step of the grid search, we fix the learning rate at $1e-4$ and batch size at $128$ as this combination showed consistent advantages over the other parameter values, we fine tune the three hyperparameters of our model in a higher resolution grid in the following range: $K \in \{60,70\}$ with an increment of 2, $\lambda \in \{10,40\}$ with an increment of 10, $c \in \{0.3, 0.5\}$ with an increment of 0.05.
-Through this process we find our best parameter as learning rate$=1e-4$, batch size$=128$, $K = 68$, $\lambda=20$, $c=0.3$.
+To tune our model's hyperparameters, we performed a two step grid search.
+First, we searched in a coarse scale of hyperparameters: learning rate $\in \{1e-4, 2e-4, 3e-4\}$, batch size $\in \{64, 128, 256\}$, $K \in \{40,50,60,70\}$, $\lambda \in \{10,40,70\}$, $c \in \{0.1, 0.3, 0.5, 0.7\}$.
+From the result of our first grid search, we reduced the range of our search space and perform a second grid search over the reduced space.
+During the second grid search, we fixed the learning rate at $1e-4$ and batch size at $128$ as this combination showed consistent advantages over the other parameter values.
+We then fine-tuned the three hyperparameters of our model in a higher resolution grid in the following range: $K \in \{60,70\}$ with an increment of 2, $\lambda \in \{10,40\}$ with an increment of 10, $c \in \{0.3, 0.5\}$ with an increment of 0.05.
+Through this process, we found the best parameters: learning rate$=1e-4$, batch size$=128$, $K = 68$, $\lambda=20$, $c=0.3$.

-Note that the value of our regularization parameter could affect the loss output during tuning, we, therefore, followed the heuristic method of regularization parameter selection introduced by \cite{Sarwar2021}, especially for $c$.
-Parameter $c$ controls the inter-subject pFC correlation, thus for choosing a suitable parameter, we plot the validation inter-subject pFC density and compare it to the true inter-subject eFC density (see Figure \ref{fig:tune_c}).
+Note that the value of our regularization parameter could affect the loss output during tuning; therefore we followed the heuristic method of regularization parameter selection introduced by \citesupp{Sarwar2021}, especially for $c$.
+The parameter $c$ controls the inter-subject pFC correlation; we therefore chose this parameter by comparing the validation inter-subject pFC density to the inter-subject eFC density (see Figure \ref{fig:tune_c}).